Supplies you will need:

 2. Use your pencil to freehand part of the world onto your circle.
 It doesn’t have to be perfect.
 Kids can even look at a map and do this step themselves.

-We also looked through several old magazines that I keep for crafting and tore out pages that had lots of black, green and blue on them.
+3. Looked through several old magazines and tear out pages that have lots of black, green and blue on them.

-To start our collage, we tore little pieces of the black colored magazine pages and glued them around our cardboard backing, leaving a circle empty in the middle to put our Earth.
-It is helpful to trace your circle onto the cardboard backing before starting.
+4. To start our collage, trace your circle Earth onto your cardboard background then remove it.
+Tear little pieces of the black colored magazine pages and glued them around our cardboard backing, leaving the circle empty in the middle to put your Earth on.

-Next we got started on our Earth.
-I knew getting the blue pieces to line up around the countries would be difficult so I helped my kids with this part and just let them know it didn't need to be perfect.
+5. Next get started on your Earth.
+I knew getting the blue pieces to line up around the countries would be difficult so I helped my kids with this part and just let them know it didn’t need to be perfect.
 After outlining the countries with the blue torn magazine pages, we added glue in the rest of the water areas and finished putting the water pieces in place.
 You can see below that my toddler was a big helper.

 One thing we talked about this year was how big our Earth is and how small our town is when we compare it to the size of the Earth on a map or globe.
 To go along with this theme and with a book we checked out at the library (I’ll show you in a minute), I made this little flag for us to put at our location on the Earth.

 My boys helped determine exactly where to put the stick after looking at a globe we have.
 I poked a little hole in the spot with a small screw driver and after filling it with some school glue, we put the flag in it.
 I wished we had family or friends that lived in different parts of the World because it would be fun to make lots of little flags to show different locations.

 I always enjoy talking about our Earth to my children and all the different kinds of things we can each do every day to try to help out.
 Books are obviously a fun way to incorporate learning and these are some that we read this year:

 (this last one inspired the little flag in our craft)

 In case you missed our projects last year, you can check them out here: